YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * A FREEZE specifying -ONLINE -AUTORELEASE allows updates to continue immediately when YottaDB needs to update the database file.

 * After MUPIP FREEZE -ON -NOONLINE, processes that are attempting updates "hang" until the FREEZE is removed by the MUPIP FREEZE -OFF command or DSE.
 Make sure that procedures for using MUPIP FREEZE, whether manual or automated, include provisions for removing the FREEZE in all appropriate cases, including when errors disrupt the normal flow.

+* MUPIP FREEZE sends a DBFREEZEON/DBFREEZEOFF message to the system log for each region whose freeze state is changed.

 * A -RECOVER/-ROLLBACK for a database reverts to a prior database update state.
 Therefore, a -RECOVER/-ROLLBACK immediately after a MUPIP FREEZE -ON removes the freeze.
 However, -RECOVER/-ROLLBACK does not succeed if there are processes attached (for example when a process attempt a database update immediately after a MUPIP FREEZE -ON) to the database.